JohanLossius/ecom-ca-react/README.md

 ### `npm run eject`

+**Note from Johan regarding eject**
-**Note from Johan: The eject command was run at some point in the development process of this react app.
+The eject command was run at some point in the development process of this react app.
 The reason for this was to troubleshoot some functionality/syntax that was not accessible without ejecting.
-As far as I remember, while troubleshooting the eslintrc.json file**
+As far as I remember, while troubleshooting the eslintrc.json file

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**